-Since going vegan a couple of years ago, my friends and relatives have sometimes struggled in knowing what to get me for Christmas.
+Since going vegan a couple of years ago, my friends and relatives have sometimes struggled in knowing what on Earth to buy a vegan for Christmas.
 Many beauty products contain hidden animal ingredients, and chocolates and other popular festive treats are also out the window.
 It’s difficult to know where to start when it comes to purchasing vegan-friendly gifts.

 Thankfully – this guide has you covered!
-I’m going to list my favourite vegan beauty products, haircare, books, and vegan treats so you’ll never struggle when buying for a vegan again!
+I’m going to list my favourite vegan beauty products, haircare, books, and vegan treats so you’ll never struggle with what to buy a vegan for Christmas again.

 *This post contains gifted products and affiliate links.